Claims for abuse while in care

 We will help to explore redress options that work for you, and assist in building understanding, acknowledging what has occurred, and supporting any healing from the harm you have suffered.

-This process applies whether you are making a claim about abuse you have experienced yourself, or whether you are the advocate raising a claim on behalf of te tamaiti who has experienced abuse.
+This process applies whether you are making a claim about abuse you have experienced yourself, or whether you are the advocate raising a claim on behalf of a tamaiti who has experienced abuse.

 Keeping you and your information safe